Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Division rings for groups with the factorisation property

-\begin{cor} If $G$ is a torsion-free virtually compact special group, then any crossed product $k * G$ embeds into a division ring $\mathcal D$.
+\begin{cor} If $G$ is a torsion-free virtually compact special group and $k$ a division ring, then any crossed product $k * G$ has a unique Linnell embedding into a division ring $\mathcal D$.
 Moreover, if $H$ is a normal, finite index, compact special subgroup of $G$, then the diagram